baptized, you are welcome to cross your arms for a blessing.

 Our building is fully handicapped accessible.
 To make use of handicapped parking please use the upper lot or the designated parking spaces on the driveway that connects the upper lot to the lower lot.
 If you park on the driveway please enter the building using the double red doors and continue straight ahead to the elevator on the right.
 Select "S" for the Sanctuary level.
 An ADA restroom is located on the lower level by the east stairs.

-If you have not been baptized, you're still welcome to come to the rail for a blessing.
+If you have not been baptized, you're still welcome to come forward for a blessing.
 Simply cross your arms over your chest to let the priest know that you'd prefer a blessing.
-Then you may return to your pew.
 If you would like to be baptized please speak to one of our clergy and we'll be glad to talk with you!